Dayvvo/Kumba/README.md

 #   HOW WOULD YOUR PROJECT CHANGE IF YOU HAD MORE ITEMS(SAY 7+ Items)

 Answer: One the amount of items would be too much for the user to keep scrolling.
-Hence one would have to factor in pagination into the mapping of the items array                        to allow the user view a specific amount of items on a page
+Hence one would have to factor in pagination into displaying the items                        to allow the user view a specific amount of items on a page